-Run repeatedly with internal 5 seconds and will not stop itself even if errors occur in the test.
+To run repeatedly with 5 second intervals and not stop on errors, do the following.

+'''

-\$ \${HBASE_HOME}/bin/hbase canary -daemon -interval 50000 -f false
+$ ${HBASE_HOME}/bin/hbase canary -daemon -interval 5 -f false

-125.1.6.
+'''

+129.1.6.
 Force timeout if canary test stuck

 In some cases the request is stuck and no response is sent back to the client.
 This can happen with dead RegionServers which the master has not yet noticed.
 Because of this we provide a timeout option to kill the canary test and return a non-zero error code.
-This run sets the timeout value to 60 seconds, the default value is 600 seconds.
+The below sets the timeout value to 60 seconds (the default value is 600 seconds).

+'''

-\$ \${HBASE_HOME}/bin/hbase canary -t 600000
+$ ${HBASE_HOME}/bin/hbase canary -t 60000

-125.1.7.
+'''

+129.1.7.
 Enable write sniffing in canary

-By default, the canary tool only check the read operations, it's hard to find the problem in the write path.
-To enable the write sniffing, you can run canary with the -writeSniffing option.
-When the write sniffing is enabled, the canary tool will create a hbase table and make sure the regions of the table distributed on all region servers.
+By default, the canary tool only checks read operations.
+To enable the write sniffing, you can run the canary with the -writeSniffing option set.
+When write sniffing is enabled, the canary tool will create an hbase table and make sure the regions of the table are distributed to all region servers.
 In each sniffing period, the canary will try to put data to these regions to check the write availability of each region server.

+'''

-\$ \${HBASE_HOME}/bin/hbase canary -writeSniffing
+$ ${HBASE_HOME}/bin/hbase canary -writeSniffing

+'''

-The default write table is hbase: canary and can be specified by the option -writeTable.
+The default write table is hbase:canary and can be specified with the option -writeTable.

+'''

-\$ \${HBASE_HOME}/bin/hbase canary -writeSniffing -writeTable ns:canary
+$ ${HBASE_HOME}/bin/hbase canary -writeSniffing -writeTable ns:canary

+'''

-The default value size of each put is 10 bytes and you can set it by the config key:
+The default value size of each put is 10 bytes.
+You can set it via the config key: hbase.canary.write.value.size.

-125.1.8.
+129.1.8.
 Treat read / write failure as error

-By default, the canary tool only logs read failure, due to e.g. RetriesExhaustedException, while returning normal exit code.
-To treat read / write failure as error, you can run canary with the -treatFailureAsError option.
-When enabled, read / write failure would result in error exit code.
+By default, the canary tool only logs read failures-due to e.g. RetriesExhaustedException, etc.-and will return the 'normal' exit code.
+To treat read/write failure as errors, you can run canary with the -treatFailureAsError option.
+When enabled, read/write failures will result in an error exit code.

 '''

-$ ${HBASE_HOME}/bin/hbase canary --treatFailureAsError
+$ ${HBASE_HOME}/bin/hbase canary -treatFailureAsError

 '''

-125.1.9.
+129.1.9.
 Running Canary in a Kerberos-enabled Cluster

-To run Canary in a Kerberos-enabled cluster, configure the following two properties in hbase-site.xml:
+To run the Canary in a Kerberos-enabled cluster, configure the following two properties in hbase-site.xml:

-- hbase.client.kerberos.principal
+- hbase.client.keytab.file - hbase.client.kerberos.principal